scott/do_addon_connector/README.md

   config.redirect_to = 'https://yoursite.com'
 end
 ```
 ## Custom behavior with Concerns

-When you ran the installation script, several `Concerns` were added to your app.
+The installation script adds several `Concerns` were to your app.
 These are used to define app behavior in response to the different actions provided by the provisioning service:

 **Resource Creation** - when the service sends a resource creation request, your app should add an account and/or create a login for the user who has provisioned the app.
 You can configure how the account/user gets created using: https://github.com/scott/do_addon_connector/blob/master/lib/generators/do_addon_connector/controllers/concerns/resources_controller_extension.rb